reactjs/react.dev/src/content/reference/react/cache.md

 #### What's the difference between `cache`, [`memo`](/reference/react/memo), and [`useMemo`](/reference/react/useMemo)? {/*cache-memo-usememo*/}
 All mentioned APIs offer memoization but the difference is what they're intended to memoize, who can access the cache, and when their cache is invalidated.

-[`useMemo`](/reference/react/useMemo) is a hook that is used in a client component or another hook. `useMemo` takes a function and a list of dependencies.
+[`useMemo`](/reference/react/useMemo) is a hook that is used in a Client Component or another hook. `useMemo` takes a function and a list of dependencies.
 During the component render, `useMemo` will only call the function when the dependencies have changed and will cache the result.

 You can think of `useMemo`'s cache as a size of one, where it can only cache the last work it did based on the last value of its dependencies.
 Only the component instance can benefit from this cache to skip work across re-renders.
 If you rendered two instances of the same component, the `useMemo` of one wouldn't help the other to skip work.
 The cache is invalidated each time the dependencies change or the component is unmounted.